- First Name

 - About Me

 I’m a cultural and literary historian who works on the early modern, pan-European tradition of balladry and singing the news.
-I’m also a specialist on the Western European history of crime and punishment, especially public torture and execution, and I’m currently finishing a book on execution ballads.
+I’m also a specialist on the Western European history of crime and punishment, especially public torture and execution, and I’ve just finished writing a book on execution ballads.
 I regularly perform the ballads I talk about.
 I am also an expert on early modern court studies, and on early modern social and cultural history more generally.

 - Recent Publications